muratturan19/Smart_Price/README.md

    If these variables are not set the upload is skipped gracefully.
  - set `GITHUB_HTTP_TIMEOUT` to change the HTTP timeout for GitHub API requests in seconds (defaults to `30`).
+ - uploads automatically retry on HTTP 409 conflicts using the latest file SHA and skip unchanged files.

 ### Resetting the dataset